 The University Act, statutes and regulations, together with its policies establish the conditions under which delegations and other authorities are exercised within the University.

-The Delegations Framework consists of:
+The Delegations Framework consists of the following documents: